Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-gb.md

 Your NIC handle (Customer ID) will then be blocked.
 Services that were fraudulently ordered will be deleted and automatically refunded.

-Finally, in order to regain control of your customer account, we may ask you to change your email address and/or password via this link: [www.ovh.co.uk/cgi-bin/en/procedure/procedureChangeEmail.cgi](https://www.ovh.co.uk/cgi-bin/en/procedure/procedureChangeEmail.cgi)
+Finally, in order to regain control of your customer account, we may ask you to change your email address and/or password via [this link](/links/transversal/procedure-email-change).

 ///